 Roger Ebert 100 great movie moments—The Chicago Sun Times critic's 100 memorable moments in film.

-Roger Ebert The Great Movies—A highbrow/mainstream list of the Chicago Sun-Times critic's biweekly column.
-His (nonidentical) top ten lists can be found at his site and at Sight & Sound.
+Roger Ebert The Great Movies—A highbrow/mainstream list from the Chicago Sun-Times critic's biweekly column.

 Jim Emerson 101 Movies You Must See Before You Die—The editor of Roger Ebert's web page created a list of the films that he believes everyone should see before it is too late.
-The Webmaster does not know what to make of the fact that he can die after seeing only two more films.
+The Webmaster does not know what to make of the fact that it is OK if he dies now.

 Pino Farinotti 5-Star Films—The top rated films from an Italian film guide.
 This link is from Google Docs.

-Filmsite Greatest Films—Tim Dirks's site includes a strongly mainstream list of top films.
+Filmsite Greatest Films—Tim Dirks's site includes a mainstream list of top films.

 Filmsite The 100+ Most Controversial Films of All-Time—Films with the ability to anger, divide, shock, and/or disgust some people.